Villarrica

 Park History

-The park was established in 1940, though its boundaries and administration have evolved significantly over subsequent decades.
-The area holds deep cultural significance for the Mapuche people, who consider Villarrica Volcano sacred and call it 'Rucapillán' (house of the spirits).
+The park was established on November 28, 1940 by Supreme Decree 2236 from the Ministry of Lands and Colonization, though its boundaries and administration have evolved significantly over subsequent decades.
+[1] The area holds deep cultural significance for the Mapuche people, who consider Villarrica Volcano sacred and call it 'Rucapillán' (house of the spirits).
 Volcanic activity has repeatedly influenced park management, with periodic eruptions requiring evacuations and temporary closures.
 The 1971 eruption significantly altered the landscape, while more recent eruptions in 2015 demonstrated ongoing volcanic hazards.
-Despite these challenges, the park has become one of Chile's most visited, attracting volcano climbers, skiers, and nature enthusiasts year-round.
+[2]) Despite these challenges, the park has become one of Chile's most visited, attracting volcano climbers, skiers, and nature enthusiasts year-round.
+The park is designated as part of the Araucarias Biosphere Reserve, recognized by UNESCO in 1983.
+[3]

 Major Trails And Attractions

-The park's most prominent feature is the active Villarrica Volcano, offering challenging climbing opportunities and spectacular views.
-The Pichillancahue-Turbio Glacier provides unique opportunities for glacier hiking and research into climate change impacts.
-Several thermal hot springs, including Termas Geométricas, offer natural bathing experiences.
-The park contains numerous hiking trails, ranging from easy walks to challenging mountaineering routes.
+The park's most prominent feature is the active Villarrica Volcano (2,860 m), offering challenging climbing opportunities and spectacular views.
+[1]) The Pichillancahue-Turbio Glacier provides unique opportunities for glacier hiking and research into climate change impacts.
+The Termas Geométricas hot springs system — comprising 60 hot springs and cold waterfalls located in a forest ravine within the park — offers natural bathing experiences.
+[2] The park contains numerous hiking trails, ranging from easy walks to challenging mountaineering routes.
 Lake Villarrica and several smaller lakes provide opportunities for water activities.
-During winter, the park transforms into a popular ski destination at the Pucón Ski Resort.
 The park also features several viewpoints offering panoramic vistas of the surrounding volcanoes, lakes, and Andean landscape.

 Visitor Facilities And Travel

 The main park entrance is near Pucón, accessed via paved roads from the popular tourist town.
 CONAF maintains a visitor center at the base of Villarrica Volcano, multiple campgrounds including the popular Rucapillán sector, and trails ranging from easy forest walks to technical volcano ascents.
-The volcano summit climb requires proper equipment, guides, and permits, with hundreds attempting the ascent daily during summer.
-The ski area on Villarrica's slopes operates June through September, though it's located outside park boundaries.
+[1] The volcano summit climb requires proper equipment, guides, and permits, with hundreds attempting the ascent daily during summer.
 Additional access points include the Quetrupillán and Chinay sectors, offering more remote hiking opportunities through Araucaria forests.

 Conservation And Sustainability